JonathanPeterCole/First-Electron/README.md

 ## Linting

-This project is linted with ESlint standard.
+This project is linted with ESlint standard and standard-react.
 Commits with linting issues will be blocked.
-You can lint manually with `npm run lint`, and automatically fix some issues with `npm run lintFix`.